How to Marry in Cheshire East

 4. Once the waiting period of 28 full days has passed, the marriage can only take place at the venue specified on the notices.
 The notices are valid for 12 months.
 If you change the venue, or the notices expire, fresh notices will have to be given.

 There are special procedures when either partner is a non-EEA (European Economic Area) national who is subject to immigration control.
 If this applies to you, please contact your local Register Office for further advice.
-For further details, see the gov.uk website.
+See the GOV.UK website for further information if you or your partner are from outside the UK or Ireland

 Our Ceremonies Team will confirm your booking.
 You will receive our ceremony profile which outlines ideas and suggestions for your ceremony.